 Where to Stay

-During the peak hours, morning and afternoon, the Brides-les-Bains runs a free shuttle bus.
+During the peak hours, morning and afternoon, there is a free shuttle bus.
 But you should also hire one of the lockers by the lift station and use them to stash your skis and (during the day) a change of shoes.
 That way you can walk to and from your accommodation in your sneakers, with your ski boots over your shoulder, if you can’t be bothered to wait for the bus.

 Club Hotel Verseau

 Cheap and cheerful chalet hotel with good food and a friendly bar

 “The Ritz it is not, but perfect for a cheap ski break with all amenities available,” was a recent Tripadvisor comment.
 The Club Hotel Verseau is an inexpensive chalet hotel, run by British tour operator Ski Weekends.

 It could never be described as luxurious, but it’s comfortable, friendly and warm, and the food is consistently singled out for praise (“How do you do find your chefs?”
 I asked.
 “With difficulty!” was the answer.)